lmshipp/fork_gitlab_repo/README.md

 1. The repository you would like to fork
 2. What you would like to name the fork
 3. The namespace you would like to fork to
+4. The urls to the projects you want to use in the script

 ### To use: